Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

 To run the script:

 1. Navigate to the directory containing `run_gurobi.sh`.
-2. Ensure the script is executable:
+2. Make it executable if it is not already:

     ```bash
     chmod +x run_gurobi.sh
     ```
-3. Execute the script:
+3. Execute using:

     ```bash
     ./run_gurobi.sh